sam22ridhi/TraffiTrack---Hack-this-Fall/README.md

 ## License & Acknowledgments

-This project is licensed under the MIT License (see [LICENSE](./LICENSE) for details).
+This project is licensed under the Apache License (see [LICENSE](./LICENSE) for details).
 A special thanks to the open-source communities and tools that made TraffiTrack possible.

 ---